emberjs/website/source/blog/2017-08-14-ember-2-15-released.md

   router service which have improved timing and public-API arguments:
   `routeWillChange` and `routeDidChange`.

-Addons wish to use the router service API and support Ember releases prior to 2.15 should consider the [ember-router-service-polyfill](https://github.com/rwjblue/ember-router-service-polyfill).
+Addons that wish to use the router service API and support Ember releases prior to 2.15 should consider the [ember-router-service-polyfill](https://github.com/rwjblue/ember-router-service-polyfill).